 Market Timing: Allocates assets among different asset classes depending on the manager's view of the economic or market outlook.
 Portfolio emphasis may swing widely between asset classes.
 Unpredictability of market movements and the difficulty of timing entry and exit from markets add to the volatility of this strategy.
 Expected Volatility: High

 Opportunistic: Investment theme changes from strategy to strategy as opportunities arise to profit from events such as IPOs, sudden price changes often caused by an interim earnings disappointment, hostile bids, and other event-driven opportunities.
 May utilize several of these investing styles at a given time and is not restricted to any particular investment approach or asset class.
 Expected Volatility: Variable

 Multi Strategy: Investment approach is diversified by employing various strategies simultaneously to realize short- and long-term gains.
 Other strategies may include systems trading such as trend following and various diversified technical strategies.
 This style of investing allows the manager to overweight or underweight different strategies to best capitalize on current investment opportunities.
 Expected Volatility: Variable

-Benefits of a Hedge Fund of Funds
+Key Characteristics of Hedge Funds